-You can pay all the registration fees with a credit card.
+You can pay all the registration fees with either a personal or business credit card.
 Once everything is ready, you should receive your business registration certificate within two weeks.

 Forms of business available in Saskatchewan

-One of the most important steps in registering your business in Saskatchewan is deciding which legal business form to choose.
+One of the most important steps in registering your business in Canada, whether it’s in Saskatchewan or any other province, is choosing a legal business form.
 You can choose between a sole proprietorship, partnership, or corporation.
 It is essential to ensure that your business model perfectly aligns with your legal business structure to avoid any potential issues in the future.

 This is the most common business structure in Saskatchewan.
 So what makes a sole proprietorship so attractive?